NEW: LDP's Shinzo Abe says DPJ caused "political confusion"

 The official count is expected to be released Monday.

-Until then, the LDP had held onto power for around five decades.
-But now the challenges are greater and they start with a struggling economy, regional tensions and questions over Japan's role in Asia.
+The LDP is inheriting a struggling economy, regional tensions and questions over Japan’s role in Asia.

 “Because the Liberal Democrats have been in power traditionally for quite a long time they’re seen as more a competent governing party,” said John Lee, an adjunct associate professor at the Center for International Security Studies at Sydney University.

 “The day-to-day business of the current party is seen as pretty dismal.”

 Noda’s DPJ was expected to receive a pounding after disappointing the electorate during its three years in power.

 In 2009, hopes were high that the party could reverse the rigor mortis that had taken hold of the country’s economy.
 Then in March 2011, a monstrous earthquake and tsunami swamped large regions of the country’s north, adding a hefty reconstruction bill to the government’s growing debt.